API Client Module

 }

-of the response body to a variable of our liking, for example product_price
+of the JSON response body to a variable of our liking, for example product_price

 :